An interactive view of Webster University's campus.

 Production Manager Edward Coffield has seen the company grow in his 25-year tenure.
-He is seen a stage hold a big swimming pool.
-He was there when Pulitzer Prize winning playwright Lanford Wilson premiered his new play at the Rep. He had a goat live outside his office for a production.
+He has seen a stage hold a swimming pool.
+He was there when Pulitzer Prize-winning playwright Lanford Wilson premiered his new play at the Rep. He had a goat live outside his office for a production.

 “I was a goat handler there for a while,” Coffield said.
 “It was pretty crazy.”

 Dean of Leigh Gerdine College of Fine Arts Peter Sargent has been there since the beginning as resident lighting designer.
 He is the only person still involved who has been these since the beginning.